miftahulfahmi-code/datascience_world_01/README.md

 (2) Learn the basic of **Data Integration** (Combine data from different sources) and **REGRESSION** (**example of supervised machine learning**).
 Here, we will use SKLEARN as the main part of Regression analysis.
 Please click here [https://miftahulfahmi-code.github.io/datascience_world_01/spatial_analysis_REGRESSION.html]

-Upcoming: I am planning to make other example of Supervised Machine Learning other than Regression above: Clustering.
+Upcoming: I am planning to make other example of Unsupervised Machine Learning other than Regression above: Clustering.
 Wait patiently :D

 ----